SquareBracketAssociates/booklet-Willow/Chapters/FirstApp/firstApp.md

 ## Your first Willow application

 Now you want to create your own interactive application.
 How do you proceed?
 That is what you'll learn here.
-Throughout this chapter, we'll assume the goal is to create a simple ToDo list, because we are original like that.
+Throughout this chapter, we'll assume the goal is to create a simple ToDo list, because we follow the example of the Seaside book that starts with such application.

 ### Defining an application